abapinho/abapinhoWebsite/content/posts/eclipse-adt-compilacao-constante/index.en.md

 ## Conclusion

-So if you're still using SAPGUI and you could be using Eclipse ADT, you're not the sharpest tool in the shed, are you?
+So, if you're still using SAPGUI and you could be using Eclipse ADT, you're not the sharpest tool in the shed, are you?

 Greetings from Abapinho.